 People with non-preemptive injuries can still qualify for legal action as well.

-Unfortunately, there are a lot family members who lost a loved one many years ago due to the effect of the toxic water at Camp Lejeune.
-Now, Camp Lejeune lawyers are getting are wrongful death lawsuits and people seem confused as to why they would have a claim after so much time has passed.
+Unfortunately, many military members lost a loved one many years ago due to the effect of the toxic water at Camp Lejeune.
+Now, lawyers are bringing wrongful death lawsuits, and people don't understand why they would have a claim after so much time has passed.

-Anyone including, family members, civilian employees, or veterans who lived or worked at Camp Lejeune for the length of at least one month is eligible to bring a claim.
-If your family member lived or worked at Lejeune but has since passed away, their estate can bring a wrongful death claim.
-Even when the person died years ago and their estate has long been closed out in probate.
+Anyone, including family members, civilian employees, or veterans who lived or worked at Camp Lejeune for at least 30 days, is eligible to bring a claim.
+If your family member lived or worked at Camp Lejeune but has since passed away, their estate can bring a wrongful death claim, even if the person died years ago and their estate has long been closed out in probate.

-Good news according to a judge's ruling yesterday when they denyed pretrial consolidation.
+There is good news, according to a judge's ruling yesterday, when the request for pretrial consolidation was denied.
 There will not be a Camp Lejeune class action lawsuit.
-In the first month since the CLJA was passed, thousands of Camp Lejeune cases have already been filed with JAG and many more are expected.
-As of recent, North Carolina rejected this request without explanation.
-However, Camp Lejeune lawyers support the ruling.
-They will now be treating these as individual cases and will lead to victims getting a faster and more appropriate Camp Lejeune settlement.
+In the first month since the CLJA was passed, thousands of Camp Lejeune cases have already been filed with the JAG, and many more are expected.
+Recently, North Carolina rejected this request without explanation.

 What should my Camp Lejeune lawsuit include?